 Nothing screams โHalloweenโ quite like a Jack OโLantern.
 Well, except for 7,000 of them.
 If you have never seen 7,000 hand-carved pumpkins lit up in a variety of shapes, sizes, and formations, you owe it to yourself to check out the Great Jack OโLantern Blaze.
 This event takes place on 40 different evenings throughout the fall, so there is sure to be a time that will work for you.
 The illuminated event takes place in Hudson NY but is definitely worth the drive.

-5. Get rural at the Queens County Farm Museum
+5. Get Rural at the Queens County Farm Museum

-You would think we were crazy if we told you there was a near 50-acre farm museum located in the heart of Queens.
-However, weโre not crazy, it really exists.
 The Queens County Farm Museum is a rural escape, right in the big city.
-This place features restored buildings from numerous centuries, livestock, a greenhouse, farm vehicles, and orchards.
-This farmland sits within the neighborhoods of Floral Park and Glen Oaks.
-The farm is open year-round, though many would argue that fall is the perfect time to visit.
+This place features restored buildings from numerous centuries, livestock, a greenhouse, farm vehicles, and orchards.This farmland sits within the neighborhoods of Floral Park and Glen Oaks.
+The farm is open year-round, though many would argue that it’s one of the perfect fall activities in NYC.

 6. Visit the Storm King Art Center